giovannicandotti/MS_MFA/README.md

 This method is to raise a popup on Authenticator app of the smartphone where the user is configured.

+There are limitations in using this approach against the usage done through own Microsoft functions (e.g. login to portal), where geographical data can be included.

+Here the question for the user is a simple 'Approve / Deny' question.
 In detail, this part of the configuration is the one responsible for this behaviour, as said by the [Full Story].

 Code snippet:
 ```bash